What is a Free Water Knockout (FWKO)?

 Typically, you will have additional separating vessels located downstream from a Free Water Knockout that will further separate the emulsion.

 Free water refers to water that is not entrained in the oil emulsion coming from a well head.

 The specific gravity of this water is heavier than the rest of the fluid in the emulsion, which causes it to drop to the bottom of the Free Water Knockout.

 Producers remove the free water as soon as possible for three primary reasons:

 - Free water overloads piping and equipment.
+Shale plays in particular produce large volumes of water.
 It may be up to 50 or 60% of total production, depending on your region.

 - Free water can be highly corrosive.
 Emulsions ordinarily are not corrosive because the water is dispersed in oil so only oil comes in contact with steel equipment.
 In other words, oil is the continuous phase.

 - Free water costs more to heat.
 When heating the emulsion as a means of breaking it, water takes about twice as much heat as oil, driving up fuel costs.